syncfusion-content/maui-docs/MAUI/LinearProgressBar/migration.md

 documentation: ug
 ---

-# Migrate from Xamarin.Forms SfLinearProgressBar to .NET MAUI SfLinearProgressBar
+# Migrate from Xamarin.Forms to .NET MAUI SfLinearProgressBar

 To make the migration from the [Xamarin SfLinearProgressBar](https://www.syncfusion.com/xamarin-ui-controls/xamarin-progressbar) to `.NET MAUI SfLinearProgressBar` easier, most of the APIs from the Xamarin SfLinearProgressBar were kept in the .NET MAUI SfLinearProgressBar.
 However, to maintain the consistency of API naming in the .NET MAUI SfLinearProgressBar, some of the APIs have been renamed.
 Please find the difference in the following topics.